-Parameter Meaning CVMFS_ALIEN_CACHE If set, use an alien cache at the given location CVMFS_AUTO_UPDATE If set to no , disables the automatic update of file catalogs.
+Parameter Meaning CVMFS_ALIEN_CACHE If set, use an alien cache at the given location CVMFS_ALT_ROOT_PATH If set to yes, use alternative root catalog path.
+Only required for fixed catalogs (tag / CVMFS_AUTO_UPDATE If set to no , disables the automatic update of file catalogs.
 CVMFS_BACKOFF_INIT Seconds for the maximum initial backoff when retrying to download data.
 CVMFS_BACKOFF_MAX Maximum backoff in seconds when retrying to download data.
 CVMFS_CACHE_BASE Location (directory) of the CernVM-FS cache.
 CVMFS_CHECK_PERMISSIONS If set to no , disable checking of file ownership and permissions (open all files).
 CVMFS_CLAIM_OWNERSHIP If set to yes, allows CernVM-FS to claim ownership of files and directories.
 CVMFS_DEBUGLOG If set, run CernVM-FS in debug mode and write a verbose log the the specified file.
-CVMFS_DEFAULT_DOMAIN The default domain will be automatically appended to repository names when given with CVMFS_FALLBACK_PROXY List of HTTP proxies similar to CVMFS_HTTP_PROXY.
-The fallback proxies are added t CVMFS_FOLLOW_REDIRECTS When set to yes , follow up to 4 HTTP redirects in requests.
-CVMFS_HOST_RESET_AFTER See CVMFS_PROXY_RESET_AFTER.
+CVMFS_DEFAULT_DOMAIN The default domain will be automatically appended to repository names when given CVMFS_DNS_RETRIES Number of retries when resolving proxy names CVMFS_DNS_TIMEOUT Timeout in seconds when resolving proxy names CVMFS_FALLBACK_PROXY List of HTTP proxies similar to CVMFS_HTTP_PROXY.
+The fallback proxies are ad CVMFS_FOLLOW_REDIRECTS When set to yes, follow up to 4 HTTP redirects in requests.
+CVMFS_HIDE_MAGIC_XATTRS If set to yes the client will not expose CernVM-FS specific extended attributes CVMFS_HOST_RESET_AFTER See CVMFS_PROXY_RESET_AFTER.
 CVMFS_HTTP_PROXY Chain of HTTP proxy groups used by CernVM-FS.
 Necessary.
-Set to DIRECT if you dor CVMFS_IGNORE_SIGNATURE When set to yes , don't verify CernVM-FS file catalog signatures.
+Set to DIRECT if yo CVMFS_EXTERNAL_TIMEOUT Timeout in seconds for HTTP requests to an external-data server with a proxy server CVMFS_EXTERNAL_TIMEOUT_DIRECT Timeout in seconds for HTTP requests to an external-data server without a proxy ser CVMFS_EXTERNAL_HTTP_PROXY Chain of HTTP proxy groups to be used when CernVM-FS is accessing external dat CVMFS_EXTERNAL_FALLBACK_PROXY List of HTTP proxies similar to CVMFS_EXTERNAL_HTTP_PROXY.
+The fallback CVMFS_EXTERNAL_URL Semicolon-separated chain of webservers serving external data chunks.
+CVMFS_IGNORE_SIGNATURE When set to yes, don't verify CernVM-FS file catalog signatures.
 CVMFS_INITIAL_GENERATION Initial inode generation.
 Used for testing.
+CVMFS_IPFAMILY_PREFER Which IP protocol to prefer when connecting to proxies.
+Can be either 4 or 6.
 CVMFS_KCACHE_TIMEOUT Timeout for path names and file attributes in the kernel file system buffers.
 CVMFS_KEYS_DIR Directory containing .pub files used as repository signing keys.
-If set, this parameter has CVMFS_LOW_SPEED_LIMIT Minimum transfer rate a server or proxy must provide.
+If set, this parameter CVMFS_LOW_SPEED_LIMIT Minimum transfer rate a server or proxy must provide.
 CVMFS_MAX_IPADDR_PER_PROXY Limit the number of IP addresses a proxy names resolves into.
-From all registered address CVMFS_MAX_RETRIES Maximum number of retries for a given proxy/host combination.
-CVMFS_MAX_TTL Maximum file catalog TTL in minutes.
-Can overwrite the TTL stored in the catalog.
-CVMFS_MEMCACHE_SIZE Size of the CernVM-FS meta-data memory cache in Megabyte.
-CVMFS_MOUNT_RW Mount CernVM-FS as a read/write file system.
-Write operations will fail but this option of CVMFS_NFILES Maximum number of open file descriptors that can be used by the CernVM-FS process.
-CVMFS_NFS_SOURCE If set to yes, act as a source for the NFS daemon (NFS export).
-CVMFS_NFS_SHARED If set a path, used to store the NFS maps in an SQlite database, instead of the usual Level CVMFS_PAC_URLS Chain of URLs pointing to PAC files with HTTP proxy configuration information.
-CVMFS_PROXY_RESET_AFTER Delay in seconds after which CernVM-FS will retry the primary proxy group in case of a CVMFS_PUBLIC_KEY Colon-separated list of repository signing keys.
+From all registered ad

-Table 3.1 - continued from previous page
+Table 3.1 - continued from previous pa